 Clients appreciate Matthew’s ability to tackle and simplify complex commercial litigation.

-Matthew is a litigator practicing primarily in the financial services and transportation industries, prosecuting and defending cases involving issues of professional liability, lender liability, business torts, and contract and lease disputes.
-Matthew represents clients in state and federal courts, including bankruptcy court, and before administrative agencies.
+Matthew is a litigator practicing primarily in the transportation and financial services industries, prosecuting and defending cases involving issues of professional liability, business torts, and contract and lease disputes.
+Matthew represents clients in state and federal courts, including bankruptcy court, and before administrative agencies, including the Surface Transportation Board (STB).

 Before the trial court and on appeal, Matthew defended a CEO against tort claims seeking to impose personal liability for corporate obligations, resulting in a summary judgment ruling in his client’s favor, which was affirmed on appeal.